What Are the Benefits and Disadvantages of Thin Clients and Zero Clients

 Not ready to change your hardware?

 Perhaps you have newer hardware and are not ready to change your physical end points.
 You still have the ability to benefit from the great advantages that thin client / zero clients can bring by converting your PCs to a thin client /zero client operating system.
 This can be an effective way to gain central control of all devices, secure them, and get things ready for when its time to replace the hardware.
+Click on the video below to see how you can convert your existing PC into thin/zero client in just 5mins.

 Need advice on what type of end point makes sense for you, schedule a FREE consultation with one of our experts.
 We are thin client vendors but we keep our consultancy general and will never push our devices unless this is requested.